zarinlo/codelabs/codelab-springboot-api.md

 Let's add the first REST endpoint definition: **GET** `/stocks` endpoint.

-Before we do so, we must define the schemas for the request and response objects from the Latest Stock API (reference the Overview slide for more details) inventory.
+Before we do so, we must define the schemas for the request and response objects from the **Latest Stock API** (reference the Overview slide for more details) inventory.

+Positive
+: Note: The data type of each attribute in the following stock object is predefined in the API documentation for the **Latest Stock API**.

-Insert this directly after the `tags` section.
+Insert the following section directly after the `tags` section.

 ### Stock Object